-The check is carried out on the basis of documents provided by the customer.
+The check is carried out based on documents provided by the customer.

 In addition, the specifying domains are validated against the Office 365 Azure AD (Cloud).
 For the domains stored in DTAG's Office 365 Azure AD, Microsoft checked whether DTAG actually owns these domains.